robwillup/robwillup/README.md

 ## Learning

-And here's a list of things I'm actively learning at this moment:
+And here's a few other things I don't use for work but like to learn and use in personal projects:

 * Elixir
-* Kubernetes
+* Rx.NET

-## Interests
+* Rust

-If I had to name only a few of the things I'm most interested in I would say `Microservices,`, `gRPC`, `IoT`, and `Machine Learning`.
+* C